fayezkaabi26/pca-explorer/docs/index.md

 </p>
 ***Figure 9: Scree plot tab screenshot *** <br>

 This tab helps the user decide how many principal components to keep.
-The following criterion can be helpful in determining this: <br>
+The following criterion can help determine this: <br>
-1) A scree plot plots eigenvalues according to their size against principal components in order to see if there is a point in the graph (often called the elbow) where the gradient of the graph goes from steep to flat.
+1) A scree plot plots eigenvalues according to their size against principal components to see if there is a point in the graph (often called the elbow) where the gradient of the graph goes from steep to flat.
 As a rule of thumb, retain principal components that only appear before the elbow.
 2) Retain the first k components which explain a large proportion of the total variation, usually 70-80%.
 3) The Kaiser criterion can also help decide how many principal components to keep.
 The Kaiser rule is to drop all components with eigenvalues less than 1.0 – this being the eigenvalue equal to the information accounted for by an average single item.
 3) Consider whether the component has a sensible and useful interpretation.
 Is the variation explained in the data an adequate amount?

 ### **Scree Plot Eigenvalues**
-A scree plot plots eigenvalues according to their size against principal components in order to see if there is a point in the graph (often called the elbow) where the gradient of the graph goes from steep to flat.
+A scree plot plots eigenvalues according to their size against principal components to see if there is a point in the graph (often called the elbow) where the gradient of the graph goes from steep to flat.
 As a rule of thumb, principal components that only appear before the elbow.

 ### **Cumulative Scree Plot Proportion of Explained Variance**